Mvkarthikeya07/CityVerse-A-Cognitive-World-Model-for-Autonomous-Smart-City-Simulation-and-Planning/README.md

 <div align="center">

-# CityVerse — A Cognitive World Model for Autonomous Smart City Simulation & Planning
+# CityVerse — A Cognitive World Model for Autonomous Smart City Simulation & Plannin

 **The first open-source cognitive digital twin that doesn't just monitor cities — it thinks about them.**